-The launch of New Zealand’s new solid wood, interlocking timber building construction firm EuroWood Construction’s information and promotional website and news blog in December 2014 was engineered as a brand launch and responsive website and blog design project.
+The launch of New Zealand’s new solid wood, interlocking timber building construction firm EuroWood Construction’s information and promotional website and news blog in December 2014 was a combined brand launch and website design project.
 It has been well received by the client and their market.
-The web design project was a collaboration between MagentaDot Brands, Identity Signs, and Nuweb Designs.
-After the launch and training support phase the client fully engaged with the content management system and is doing an ongoing, consistent job of populating the site’s static pages and posting regular news items.
+The project was a collaboration between MagentaDot Brands, Identity Signs, and the client who content managed/populated the site.

 The process of building a great brand and a great website begins with defining the marketing communications problem, the audience, the market and studying the competition in order to first define the business “problem” that the branding, visual and marketing communications material is intended to solve.
 Also known as the creative brief, it forms the foundation of the methodology that delivers brands that have longevity and value and websites that effectively connect customers with our client’s brands.

-The creative brief is succinctly framed with the four questions; Who?
+The creative brief is a conceptual toolkit succinctly framed with the four questions; Who?
 What?
 What?
 Why?
 That helps reaching an agreed goal with the client as quickly as possible.

 Business card print

 Muda box board in 900gsm is too thick to be printed on a rotary press.
-This means the graphic elements need to be applied to the flat worksheet by means of screenprinting and foil stamping.
-Also known as die-stamping.
-Die-stamping provides the dimensional “pressed in” effect to the graphics.
-The print methods below are represented in the presentation mock-ups;
+This means the graphic elements need to be applied to the flat worksheet by means of screenprinting and foil stamping and other bespoke tools from the print finishing toolbox.